saravenpi/uuids/README.md

 # uuids
-This is a node.js package to generate unique id's
+This is a node.js package to generate unique Ids